evilvodun/sms77-io/README.md

 It was tested with **python3**.
 Make sure you have installed **python3** before you install anrun it.
+Add in .env file the secret API code from sms77.io.

 ```bash
 chmod +x install.sh